 DevSec - Developers are the key to security

 DevSec is a emerging trend to move developers closer to security experts, akin to DevOps.
-Antti Virtanen from Solita talked about DevSec and how they do it.
-As talk’s title tells us developers are the key but often buying one cybersolution is easier (giving out money) than peoples’ time.
+Antti Virtanen from Solita talked about DevSec and how they do it (slides, pdf).
+As talk's title tells us developers are the key but often buying one cybersolution is easier (giving out money) than peoples' time.
 But if we look at the return of investment, passive defense is more effective.

 Docker is currently experiencing very high adoption rate and people are deploying on Docker without considering the security landscape.
-Mika Vatanen from Digia told us about Docker Security, possible attack vectors, how Docker handles security and what recommendations we should use when using it.
+Mika Vatanen from Digia told us about Docker Security (slides, pdf), possible attack vectors, how Docker handles security and what recommendations we should use when using it.

 Leaking credentials - a security malpractice more common than expected

-Bogdan Mihaila from Synopsys talked about Protecode and research of leaked credentials.
+Bogdan Mihaila from Synopsys talked about Protecode and research of leaked credentials (slides, pdf).

 Upcoming: DevSecOps "mini-hackathon"